montauban-villebourbon-20200623-12.jpg

 Montauban Villebourbon

-Known for hosting the Montauban train station, Villebourbon is a popular neighborhood, marked by history.
-From the legend of the 400 blows, through the floods of 1930, the district has beautiful facades of mansions along the Tarn and Art Deco style houses.
-Follow us to meet this emblematic place of the city.
+Known as the home of Montauban’s main train station, Villebourbon is a popular neighborhood steeped in history.
+From the legend of the “400 coups” to the floods of 1930, the district boasts beautiful mansion facades along the Tarn and Art Deco style houses.
+Follow us as we explore this emblematic part of the city.

 History of Villebourbon